aetiom/bfw-logger/README.md

 ##Installation

-We recommand using composer for installing "BFW Logger".
+We recommand using composer for installing "BFW Advanced Log".
 You can get composer by executing this command line :
 ```bash
 $ curl -sS https://getcomposer.org/installer | php
 ```